nezihaksu/Bank_Marketing_Analysis/README.md

 XGBoost have lots of optimization factors and designed to solve any kind of machine learning problem.

-It also depends on the prior probability and because of that sensitive to imbalances.
+It also uses prior probability in in Similiarity calculations.

-Robust to outlier in the dataset.
+It has a regularization term that makes predictions less sensitive to each observation in the dataset,thus robust to outliers in the dataset.

 ```python
 clf_xgb = xgb.XGBClassifier(seed=42,